hipikat/django-cinch/README.rst

 **Code Is Not Configuration.
 However...**

-Django settings modules can rapidly get out of hand when many developers are working on a project.
-Modularising beyond the level of singular Python modules by way of `from parent_module import *` isn't ideal because the imported modules have no knowledge of settings defined before their import.
+Django settings modules can rapidly get out of hand when many developers are working on a project, especially if they're each using their own local development settings files, and when feature branches abound, it's easy to engineer collisions.
+Modularising beyond the level of singular Python modules by way of ``from parent_module import *`` isn't ideal because the imported modules have no knowledge of settings defined before their import.
 The philosophy behind cinch is simple:

-- A settings module can import other settings modules using `execfile()`
+- A settings module can import other settings modules using ``execfile()``
-- Your settings are the uppercase names in your `globals()` dict
+- Your settings are the uppercase names in your ``globals()`` dict
 - It's just a dict
 - dict.setdefault is a really useful here